The scenic Iceberg Pass on the Trail Ridge Road

-Iceberg Pass is a high mountain pass at an elevation of 3.605m (11,827ft) above the sea level, located in the Rocky Mountain National Park in the north-central region of the U.S. state of Colorado, in USA.
-The pass is traversed by the Trail Ridge Road, the highest continuous paved road in the country.
+Iceberg Pass is a high mountain pass at an elevation of 3.605m (11,827ft) above the sea level, located in Larimer County, in the U.S. state of Colorado.
+It's one of the highest roads of Colorado.

+Set high in the Rocky Mountain National Park, the road to the summit is totally paved.
+It’s called Trail Ridge Road.
+It’s said to be the highest continuous paved road in the country.
 The road, also known as Trail Ridge Road/Beaver Meadow National Scenic Byway, cuts through Rocky Mountain National Park between the towns of Estes Park and Grand Lake, and is one of the best ways to see the Continental Divide as it cuts through Colorado.

 Is Iceberg Pass open?